New Orleans, LA · Louisiana

 New Orleans, LA Pollen Count Today

-View the current allergy index, primary allergen, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for New Orleans.
+View today's allergy index, primary allergen, weather context, tree, grass, and weed pollen levels, plus the 5-day pollen forecast for New Orleans.

 Today's pollen count in New Orleans

-Today in New Orleans, Louisiana, the forecasted pollen level is moderate with an allergy index of 3.
-The primary allergen is Grasses.
+Today in New Orleans, Louisiana, the forecasted pollen level is very high with an allergy index of 5.
+The primary allergen is Birch.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for New Orleans.
 Actual exposure can vary by neighborhood, weather, and time outdoors.